Posts

 Doctor Who: Audience and Industry blog tasks'

 Audience 1) Who is the target audience for Doctor Who?
 Do you think it has changed since 1963?
+The target audience is mostly males teenagers to middle aged as we know that in the episode we can see how the Doctor ignores Barbara but talks to Ian showing the difference between them in terms of gender segregation and it has changed as nowadays most franchises target women and men.
 2) What audience pleasures are offered by Doctor Who - An Unearthly Child?
 Apply Blumer and Katz's Uses and Gratifications theory to the episode.
 Make sure you provide specific examples from the episode to support your ideas.
-Personal Identity: Personal Relationships: Diversion (Escapism): Surveillance (Information / Facts): 3) What additional Uses and Gratifications would this episode provide to a modern 2020s audience?
-4) Thinking of the 3 Vs audience pleasures (Visceral, Vicarious and Voyeuristic pleasures), which of these can be applied to An Unearthly Child?
-5) What kind of online fan culture does Doctor Who have?
-Give examples.
-Industries 1) What was the television industry like in 1963?
-How many channels were there?
-2) How does An Unearthly Child reflect the level of technology in the TV industry in 1963?
-3) Why is Doctor Who such an important franchise for the BB...
+Personal Identity: Personal Relationships: Diversion (Escapism): Surveillance (Information / Facts): How space travel could work in the future.
+3) What additional Uses and Gratifications would this episode provide to a modern 2020s audience?
+4) Thinking of the 3 Vs audience pleasures (Visceral, Vicarious and Voyeuristic pleasures), which of these ca...

 Television: His Dark Materials - Language and Representation